abrar39/stock_portfolio_analysis/README.md

 If you have questions, improvements, or example datasets you'd like to test, open an issue or reach out in this repository's discussions.

 ---

-If you’d like, I can:

-* Convert this README into a `README.md` file and add a `requirements.txt` tailored to the script.
-* Refactor the script into a cleaner, testable module with a small CLI.
-  Which would you prefer?